Emelloul98/To-Do-List/README.md

 2. Open your browser and go to http://localhost:3000 to view the application.
 3. Add tasks by typing in the input field and pressing "Add".
 4. Click on tasks to mark them as completed.
-5. Use the delete button to remove tasks from the list.

 ---

 **Contributing:**